Myute/sample-projects/README.md

 # Projects

 To ease navigation of this repository, changes have been made to the file structures and documentation of certain projects.

+## SSH Gui
+Not yet Uploaded.
+Tkinter Gui made for managing port security on AOS 6 and 8 network switches.
+Made for internal use at CSUSM.

 ## Compiler